microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/jquery_overview.md

 });
 ```

-Please make sure whenever you use jQuery, you're very careful where you open the parenthesis and the curly brackets.
-Always check your browser's [inspect console](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide/console) to see if it caught any Javascript errors and also add `console.log()` statements within the function to ensure that the browser is even going inside that function when certain events are triggered.
+* Make sure when you use jQuery that you're very careful where you open the parenthesis and the curly brackets.
+* Always check your browser's [Inspect Console](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide/console) to detect JavaScript errors.
+* Add `console.log()` statements within the function to ensure that the browser looks at that function when certain events are triggered.

 NEXT: [Getting Started with jQuery](./getting_started_jquery.md)